KirozaJ/api-crud/README.md

 ## Description

 Welcome to my API CRUD application built on NestJS, a powerful Node.js framework.
 This application uses RESTful architecture to handle basic Create, Read, Update, and Delete operations on data.
 It's designed to be easy to use and highly customizable, with a modular architecture that makes it easy to add new features and endpoints.
-Whether you're building a simple web app or a complex enterprise system, this API is a great starting point.
+Whether you're building a simple web app or a complex enterprise system, this API is a great starting point, the project is Dockerized and uses Postgres database.
 So go ahead, clone the repo and start building your next big thing!

 ## Installation